oppolla/dual-model-dynamic-scaffold/Soulprint/Soulprint (.soul) Technical Specification (WIP).md

 ## Parser and Rebirth Implementation

 The parsing and rebirth system transforms the .soul file into a set of deterministic parameters that initialize a new AI instance while preserving its core identity.
-There are two implementations of the .soul file.
+There are two implementations of the .soul file:

-The first is the hypersensitive fine-tuning approach which deeply embeds the .soul file's traits into the model's weights using LoRA (Low-Rank Adaptation) for efficient yet persistent personality integration.

 ### Hypersensitive Fine-Tuning Approach